Moosieus/kevo_ex/README.md

 ## Todo
 - Implement Websocket Behaviour
 - Implement top-level Supervisor
-- Remove hard-coded module names and expose more config options
+- Expose more config options
 - Document everything
 - Write tests (will need mocking)
 - Struct-type the responses or provide documented examples
-- Properly type the errors in `Kevo.API`
+- Properly type the errors in `Kevo.Api`
-- Maybe rename `Kevo.API` to `Kevo.Api`
+- Maybe rename `Kevo.Api` to `Kevo.Api`
-- Consider if `login` should be called when initializing `Kevo.API`
+- Consider if `login` should be called when initializing `Kevo.Api`
   - Argument in favor: Fail in pre-flight vs in-air
   - Argument against: Blocking initialization